FedEx Delivers Critical Aid, C - GuruFocus.com

 To date, FedEx has also been able to help other non-profit organizations and governments respond during this crisis by utilizing its global network and logistics expertise.

-- FedEx+donated+%24100k on February 8 to the American Red Cross to aid recovery efforts in Turkey and Syrian communities.
+- FedEx donated $100k on February 8 to the Red Cross to aid recovery efforts in Turkey and Syrian communities.
 The donation will provide support and aid, such as distributing essentials like first aid, food, water, and blankets; setting up temporary shelters; and providing psychological support and medical aid.

 - On February 8, FedEx delivered critical humanitarian supplies from Istanbul Sabiha Gokcen International Airport to Malatya, Turkey on behalf of the Istanbul Governorship and local municipality, including food supplies from Umursan Un Ltd. and clothing donated by local residents.